white-lab/protocols/protocols/bca.md

 8. Multiple the concentration by the total sample volume to find the total protein content.

-This processing can be quickly done using [pyproteome](https://github.com/white-lab/pyproteome) (See `pyproteome.bca`)
+BCA assays can also be quickly analyzed using [pyproteome](https://github.com/white-lab/pyproteome) (See `pyproteome.bca`)